 “Effective Date” means the date Client clicks the button below labeled “I agree to the Terms and Conditions above” and agrees to the terms and conditions of this Agreement.

 “Force Majeure Event” means, with respect to a Party, any event or circumstance, whether or not foreseeable, that was not caused by that Party and any consequences of that event or circumstance.

 “HIPAA” means the Health Insurance Portability and Accountability Act of 1996 and associated regulations, as may be amended from time to time.

 “Materials” means all instructions, manuals, specifications, and training Athena provides in connection with any athenaNet Services.

-"Notice" is defined in Section 13 of the Agreement.
+“Notice” is defined in Section 13 of this Agreement.